chaluatmaa/charts/README.md

 ### `npm i`
 ### `npm start`

+# `We are using react-charts-2 for the task since it's light weight and animated by defaut which also saves extra work of animation and avoids bloating of the app. reac-charts-2 is the wrapper react wrapper of light-weight JS Library Charts,js`

 ### The data is taken in two parts , `labels and datasets`
 ### labels for labelling the graphs
 ### datasets , to take objects or array of objects for plotting the graph